DaoYoung/ginrester-example/README.md

-# Examples build api with gorester
+# Build api with gorester
-This is about student and teacher at school.
+This Example is about student and teacher at school.
 * new student will go to school, like create a student
 * you can find students who like basketball, and look for someone's information
 * when someone transferred, it will be delete name at student book